-Table 1 summarizes major components of each alternative and compares ability of alternatives to meet project objectives (project objectives are identified in Purpose and Need).
-As shown in the table, Alternative 2 best meets each objective identified for this project, while the No Action Alternative does not address all of the objectives.
+Table 1 summarizes major components of each alternative and compares the ability of alternatives to meet the project objectives identified in Purpose and Need.
+As shown in the table, Alternatives 2 and 3 best meet each objective identified for this project, while the No Action Alternative does not address all of the objectives.